YashDahiwlikar914/Salary-Predictor/README.md

   - Loads the data using Pandas
   - Splits it into train/test sets
   - Trains a Linear Regression model (from scikit-learn)
-  - Visualizes both the training and test set results
+  - Visualises both the training and test set results
   - Evaluates accuracy using R² Score

 ---